polljoy/polljoy-web/README.md

 ![Picture](http://www.polljoy.com/assets/images/logo/polljoy-logo-github.png)

-> In-app polls made easy.
-Integrate in 2 lines of code.
+In-app polls made easy.
+Just 2 API calls.

-#Polljoy Web app Integration Guide

-Welcome friend!
-This guide will get you started with polljoy, fast & easy.

-Got questions?
-Email us at help@polljoy.com

--

-<b>Simple</b> - polljoy is designed to be simple for users and especially developers.
-Just 2 API calls, you can get your polls running.

-<b>Open</b> - The polljoy API is open.
-The SDK comes with all source code and a test app.
-You can simply install the SDK as-is to integrate the polljoy service.

-<b>Easy</b> - polljoy is easy to use.
-Check out the test App in the SDK.
-Test with your own user id and app id.
-You can see how polljoy works.

-<b>Flexible</b> - the polljoy SDK comes with the required UI to present the poll and do all the tasks for you.
-But if you want to implement your own UI, you can.
-The poll data is open.
-Enjoy!

-# The polljoy Admin Console
+#Intro
+Hi friend!
+Let's add polljoy to your wondeful website or mobile web app.

+It's simple, you'll be up in minutes.

+Questions? - email help@polljoy.com and one of our devs will assist!

+#Web console
-You can setup and manage all your polls through a web interface here https://admin.polljoy.com
+Polls are created and managed through our web interface - https://admin.polljoy.com

-NOTE: Please note - PollJoy web plug-in requires **JQuery** 1.6 or later  and **PHP** with **curl mod** enabled at your server end.
+Please note - polljoy web plug-in requires **JQuery** 1.6 or later  and **PHP** with **curl mod** enabled at your server end.

-# Setup
+#Steps

-1. Copy the files under src folder to your server end which can be accessible from your web app.
+1. Copy the files under src folder to your server end which is accessible from your web app.

 ```
 src\connect.php